pmndrs/drei/README.md

   frames?: number
   /** If frames === Infinity blend controls the refresh ratio, 100 */
   blend?: number
+  /** Can limit the amount of frames rendered if frames === Infinity, usually to get some performance back once a movable scene has settled, Infinity */ limit?: number
   /** Scale of the plane,  */
   scale?: number
   /** Temporal accumulates shadows over time which is more performant but has a visual regression over instant results, false  */